 1 The principle of shielding is creating a conductive layer completely surrounding the object you want to shield.
 This was invented by Michael Faraday and this system is known as a Faraday Cage.

 2 Ideally, the shielding layer will be made up of conductive sheets or layers of metal that are connected by means of welding or soldering, without any interruptions.
-The shield is perfect when there is no difference in conductivity between the used materials.
-When dealing with frequencies below 30 MHz , the metal thickness affects shielding effectiveness.
+The shielding is perfect when there is no difference in conductivity between the used materials.
+When dealing with frequencies below 30 MHz, the metal thickness affects shielding effectiveness.
 We also offer a range of shielding methods for plastic enclosures.
-A complete absence of interruptions is not a realistic goal, since the Faraday cage will have to be opened from time to time so electronics, equipment or people can be moved in or out.
-Openings are also needed for displays, ventilation, cooling, power supply, signals etcetera.
+A complete absence of interruptions is not a realistic goal since the Faraday cage will have to be opened from time to time so electronics, equipment, or people can be moved in or out.
+Openings are also needed for displays, ventilation, cooling, power supply, signals, etc.

-3 Shielding works in both directions, (fig. 3.1) items inside the shielded room are shielded from outside influences, and vice versa.
-See picture on the right.
+3 Shielding works in both directions, items inside the shielded room are shielded from outside influences.
+(Fig. 3.1)

 4 The quality of the cage is expressed as the ratio of the field strength in Volts/meter (V/m) inside the cage and outside the cage.

-5 It is common practice to present field strength figures in a logarithmic scale.
+5 It is common practice to present field strength Figures in a logarithmic scale (in dB).